agrawalayush730/FeedbackNLP/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is released under the MIT License.
+Usage is permitted for portfolio review, research, or educational demonstration.
+Commercial use, redistribution, or modification without attribution is discouraged.